 Does My Age Affect My Sperm Count?

-Sperm count in male can be defined as the number of sperm produced in his ejaculation.
-Sperm count in male is a critical factor in measuring the fertility of men.
+Sperm count in males can be defined as the number of sperm produced in his ejaculation.
+Sperm count in males is a critical factor in measuring the fertility of men.
 In fact, it is the simplest measurable part of measuring the reproductive condition of men.
-Normal men’ sperm count is around 15 million to 150 million.
+Normal men’s sperm count is around 15 million to 150 million.
 Anything below, this means the men’s reproductive health is below par.
 There are many reasons behind the decrement of sperm count in a male, and research has indicated that age affects sperm count.